scottwater/taylorbryant.github.io/_posts/2017-07-16-consider-using-system-fonts.md

 Next time you find yourself reaching for Google Fonts or Typekit, stop for a moment, and consider using system fonts.
 Defaulting to system fonts provides a performance boost and provides a comfortable, consistent experience for the end user.
 Loading a system font instead of a web font will save you at least one HTTP request and the headache of finding a nice looking font for your project.

 ## Medium's approach
 Here's an approach I borrowed from <a href="https://medium.com">Medium</a>.
-It provides support for versions of Mac OS X, Windows, Android, and Ubuntu.
+It provides support for versions of macOS, Windows, Android, and Ubuntu.

 ```css
 body {